mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 You can get a local copy of the HTML documentation following a few easy steps:

-* nvector's documentation uses a system called Sphinx__ to convert from plain text to HTML.
+* envector's documentation uses a system called Sphinx__ to convert from plain text to HTML.
 You'll need to install Sphinx by either downloading and installing the package from the Sphinx website, or with ``pip``: